Faux Painting.... let's look at that title...

 Here are a few techniques that are popular:

-SPONGING - this is a technique that is often used by "do it yourselfers" - it is most important here to use a sea sponge - The spongeing effect gives a soft texture to your walls, adding highs and lows for an interesting effect.
+- it is most important here to use a sea sponge - The spongeing effect gives a soft texture to your walls, adding highs and lows for an interesting effect.
 It is meant to be an all-over look; blended without lines.
-I have seen this technique done where the homeowner wanted to DYI project and it went really gone wrong.

 • First mistake was that they used a rectangular kitchen sponge, they didn't change the direction of the sponge each time they touched the wall with paint.
 This did not wind up with a good result.